Railroad projects

-The Chelatchie Prairie Railroad has remained under public ownership by Clark County since 1987.
+The Chelatchie Prairie Railroad has been owned by Clark County since 1987.
 The railroad is currently operated by the Portland Vancouver Junction Railroad (PVJR) and serves several existing customers in the greater Vancouver Portland metro area.
-The Chelatchie Prairie Railroad bridges repair has a long history that dates back to the late 19th century.
+The Chelatchie Prairie Railroad's history dates back to the late 19th century.
 Click here to learn more about the Chelatchie Prairie Railroad’s history.

 Page Contents (click to jump to a section)